Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 * debouncing the pushbutton signal
 * decide between short (count up) and long button press (count down)

 Usually pushbuttons bounce when they get pressed as shown in the screenshot below.
-This would cause the counter to in-/decrease the score multiple points for a single button press.
+This would cause the counter to in-/decrease the score multiple points for a single button press - what is unwanted.

 <img width="500" height="300" alt="grafik" src="https://github.com/user-attachments/assets/dfa2d1b2-7068-4049-a66b-ca0baf7ff955" />

 To solve this problem the pushbutton processor has a debouncing-logic implemented which checks the time duration between two or more rising flanks.
-Usually the bouncing of a button takes about 100 us to 10 ms. When the first rising flank appears we wait 20 ms before we are able to recognise the next one.
-This ensures that the bouncing is over and we do not make false counts.
+Usually the bouncing of a button takes about 100 us to 10 ms. When the first rising flank appears the module waits 20 ms before it is able recognise the next rising flank.
+After that waiting time the bouncing process should be over and we do not make any false counts.

-We also check if the button push is hold for over 1.5 seceonds or gest released before.
+We also check if the button push is hold for over 1.5s or gest released before.
 If the button is released before the 1.5 s we send a 10 ms pulse at the _count_up_ output.
-If its hold longer we send a puls at the _count_down_ output.
+If its hold at least for 1.5s we send a pulse at the _count_down_ output.

-To do so we implemented a state machine that has four states that track the life cycle of the button press:
+To do so I implemented a state machine that has four states that track the life cycle of the button press:

 1. **IDLE:** This is the resting state.
 The button is not pressed, all counters are reset, and no outputs are active.
-When the button signal goes high, the machine moves to the debouncing state.
+When the button signal goes HIGH, the machine moves to the debouncing state.
 2. **DEBOUNCING:** In this state, the machine checks that the button press is real and not just contact bounce.
 As long as the button stays pressed, a counter increments.
 If the button is released before the debounce time expires, the machine returns to IDLE.
 If the button remains pressed for the full debounce time, the press is considered valid and the machine moves to the PRESSED state.
 3. **PRESSED:** Here, the button is confirmed as pressed and the machine measures how long it is held.
 A counter increments while the button stays pressed.
     * If the button is released before the long-press time is reached, this is treated as a short press: the machine generates a short count_up pulse and returns to IDLE.
     * If the button stays pressed long enough to exceed the long-press threshold, the machine transitions to the LONG_PRESS state and generates a short count_down pulse.
 4. **LONG_PRESS:** This state indicates that a long press has already been detected and reported.
 No further pulses are generated here.
 The machine simply waits for the button to be released, and once it is, it returns to the IDLE state, ready for the next press.

+For the time measurements we need flip-flops to count the clock ticks.
+As higher frequencies would need more flip-flops to measure the same amout of time, I choose a very low clock speed of 1kHz for this project.
+This is still fast enough to process pushbutton signals but saves a lot of tile area due to the smaller number of flip-flops.

 ```
 // Timing parameters for 1kHz clock